bxdoan/bxdoan/README.md

 <div align="center">

-> Whether you think you can or you think you can’t, you’re right.
+> I attribute my success to this: I never gave or took any excuse.

-> — Henry Ford —
+> — Florence Nightingale —

 </div>